fcasaclang/portfolio/README.md

 - Formatted spreadsheets and formulas to create a more efficient workflow

 #### Energy Development Corp: Fleet wide Structural Assessment of Essential Facilities: Structural Assessment of Mindanao Geothermal Production Field (PH)
-- Collaborated with the project manager in coordinating effectively with the client
 - Traversed hours towards the location and conducted on-site inspections to ensure structure is up to the code’s (ACE 318) standards and the physical condition of the building through crack mapping
+- Supervised site works, and testing as part of the scope of work while collaborating with the project manager in coordinating effectively with the client
-- Analysed, Assessed and Retrofitted the members including the trusses of Mac Geo Building using MIDAS Gen
+- Analysed, Assessed and Retrofitted the members including the trusses of Mac Geo Building using MIDAS Gen in compliance with NSCP 2015 and ACI 318 Standards
 - Created a new roofing design as part of retrofitting suggestion in accordance with the International Federation of Red Cross and Red Crescent Societies (IFRC) manual
-- Created as-found plans and detailed retrofit design using various kinds of retrofitting methods
-- Coordinated with architects to deliver accurate and specific details to be manifested in the CAD drawings for submission
+- Coordinated with architects to deliver as-found plans and detailed retrofit design using various kinds of retrofitting methods with accuracy and specific details to be manifested in the CAD drawings for submission

 #### Lyceum of the Philippines University (Manila, PH)
 - Created mobilization plans and schedule to efWficiently navigate on site with limited duration